InteonCo/Halide/README.md

 # Halide

+This is a branch used to illustrate the build for Halide from scaffold.

 Halide is a programming language designed to make it easier to write high-performance image and array processing code on modern machines.
 Halide currently targets: